moby/moby/docs/sources/installation/centos.md

 Please continue with the [Starting the Docker daemon](#starting-the-docker-daemon).

-### FirewallD

-CentOS-7 introduced firewalld, which is a wrapper around iptables and can conflict with Docker.

-When `firewalld` is started or restarted it will remove the `DOCKER` chain from iptables, preventing Docker from working properly.

-When using Systemd, `firewalld` is started before Docker, but if you start or restart `firewalld` after Docker, you will have to restart the Docker daemon.

 ## Installing Docker - CentOS-6.5

 For CentOS-6.5, the Docker package is part of [Extra Packages